Massachusetts Child Support Lawyers in Mansfield, MA | Bristol County

 The Massachusetts Child Support Guidelines

-- Meeting the child’s needs and standard of living
+- Minimize negative changes to the child’s standard of living

-- Recognizing the importance of and the cost of health insurance for the child
+- Recognize the importance, availability, and cost of health care coverage for the child

 Factors that impact child support